break-stuff/cem-plugin-vs-code-custom-data-generator/README.md

 ![events section of autocomplete popup from vs code](https://github.com/break-stuff/cem-plugin-vs-code-custom-data-generator/blob/main/demo/images/events.png?raw=true)

+## Method Documentation

+Methods will display if they are `public` and have a description.
+This section can be hidden by setting `methodDocs` to `false` in the config.

 ## CSS Documentation

 Component-specific [CSS Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) and [CSS Parts](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) are included in the component documentation.
 These can be hidden using the `cssPropertiesDocs` and `cssPartsDocs` configuration options respectively.